William Henry Macleod Read: Freemason

-On 27 September 1878 a land grant was issued in favour of R. W. Bro.
-William Henry Macleod Read, District Grand Master, and his successors in office for the use of Masons under the United Grand Lodge of Antient, Free and Accepted Masons of England.
-Read laid the foundation stone for the new building, the present Masonic Hall, on 14 April 1879.
-The new hall was consecrated on 27 December 1879 by the District Grand Master, Read, Thomas Cargill, the civil engineer who designed the building, was installed as Master of Lodge Zetland-in-the-East.
-Read was eventually succeeded in his role as District Grand Master by Major Samuel Dunlop in 1885.
+On 27 September 1878, a land grant was issued in favour of R. W. Bro.
+Read, District Grand Master, and his successors in office for the use of Masons under the United Grand Lodge of Antient, Free and Accepted Masons of England.
+Read laid the foundation stone for the new building Masonic Hall on 14 April 1879.
+The new hall was consecrated on 27 December 1879 by the District Grand Master, Read.